cmaureir/progra-alma/lectures/week5/lecture17.rst

 ------------------------------------------

-When you read the lecture about the function, maybe you had some questions about extra functions functionalities, and the answer is yes.
+When you read the lecture about the function, maybe you had some questions about extra functions functionality, and the answer is yes.

-Functions in Python are a very powerfull tool to the programmer, if you learn some extra content.
+Functions in Python are a very powerful tool to the programmer, if you learn some extra content.

 Returning more than one value